The short answer

 1. Identify the data transmission requirements.

-Common Pitfalls and Solutions
+Common pitfalls and fixes:

 Frequently Asked Questions